 How are individuals selected for the Partners in Policymaking class?

 Individuals are selected as Partners in Policymaking (PIP) participants in a competitive application process administered statewide.
-In order to be considered, applications must be received by the deadline, April 30, 2013.
 A panel of Partners graduates reviews and selects participants for each class.
 Following the screening and selection process, all applicants will be notified of their status by letter.
 We encourage applicants who are not selected to re-apply, as we always receive more worthy applications than we have spaces to fill.
 Each class is carefully selected to represent a range of experience, demographics, and abilities.

 Is there any cost involved in attending the Partners in Policymaking sessions?

 All session expenses are paid by the Virginia Board for People with Disabilities.
 Covered expenses include lodging, food, materials, individual accommodations/support (such as sign language interpreters, personal care assistants, respite/child care) and transportation for those needing specialized transportation services and mileage reimbursement for traveling a distance.

 Partners in Policymaking participants spend the seven months building a “toolbox” for communicating effectively with legislators, policymakers, and administrators.
 All presentations, assignments, and group activities are designed to give Partners practice and experience working to improve policy, service systems and opportunities for full participation in community life.

 Partners will be introduced to leaders in the disability rights movement.
 These introductions are a rare opportunity to receive background information and practical advice for advancing a shared vision.
 The program culminates with a trip to the State Capitol to deliver testimony using skills and knowledge gained during the training.
 On graduation weekend, each Partner presents to their classmates the project they conceived and developed over the seven month period.
 Many of the projects grow into long term endeavors.

 What happens if I have a scheduling conflict with one of the session dates?